|

 DENISA:

-English variant of French Denise, meaning
+English variant spelling of French Denise, meaning

 "follower of Dionysos."